dokku/dokku/docs/deployment/logs.md

 - `/var/run/docker.sock:/var/run/docker.sock`
 - `/var/log/dokku/apps:/var/log/dokku/apps`

-The final volume mount - `/var/log/dokku/apps` - may be used for users that wish to ship logs to a file on disk that may be later logrotated.
+The final volume mount - `/var/log/dokku/apps` - may be used for users that wish to ship logs to a file on disk.
 This directory is owned by the `dokku` user and group, with permissions set to `0755`.
-At this time, log-rotation is not configured for this directory.
+Log-rotation is configured for this directory.

 #### Stopping the Vector container